All About Hummingbird Anatomy

 Feet

-Their weak, dainty feet are used for perching only; hummingbirds don’t walk or hop.
+Their frail, dainty feet are used for perching only; hummingbirds don’t walk or hop.
 Learn more about how bird feet work.

 Body Temperature